siyanz/swift/donate.md

 ---
 layout: page
-title: Donate
+title: Lab 1
-permalink: /donate/
+permalink: /lab1/
 ---

-Page is under construction and i'll be adding more details soon.
+This is for lab 1.